xiaozhouzhoua/My-Stars/README.md

 ## JavaScript

-*   [Rectify11/Installer](https://github.com/Rectify11/Installer) - A Windows 11 modification to make it more consistent.
+*   [Rectify11/Installer](https://github.com/Rectify11/Installer) - A Windows 11 modification which makes it more consistent.

 *   [gildas-lormeau/SingleFile](https://github.com/gildas-lormeau/SingleFile) - Web Extension for saving a faithful copy of a complete web page in a single HTML file